DrkTheDon/BlackDC/README.md

-# BlackDC is discontinued, donate if you want me to contiue
+# BlackDC is discontinued, donate if you want me to continue

 ## INSTALLATION/WIKI
 Head over to the [wiki](https://github.com/DrkTheDon/BlackDC/wiki) to find **installations** and anything else!